+- The Global Economy

+- Australia's Place in the Global Economy

+- Economic Issues

+- Economic Policies and Management

+ENGINEERING STUDIES ATAR Category

+Board Developed Course 2 А

 Prerequisites: Nil Exclusions: Nil

-Board Developed Course 2 Α

-ENGINEERING STUDIES GINEERING STUDIES ATAR Category

 Cost: \$20 per year

+Course Description:

 Both Year 11 and HSC courses offer student' knowledge, understanding and skills in aspects of engineering that include communication, engineering mechanics/hydraulics, engineering materials, historical/societal influences, engineering electricity/electronics, and the scope of the profession.
 Students study engineering by investigating a range of applications and fields of engineering.

-Students undertake the study and develop an engineering report for each of 4 modules:

-Three application modules (based on engineered products).

-At least one product is studied from each of the following categories: engineering fundamentals; engineered products; and braking systems

-One focus module relating to the field of Bio Engineering
+Main Topics Covered:

-Students undertake the study and develop an engineering report for each of 4 modules: Two application modules (based on engineered products).
-At least one product is studied from each of the following categories: civil structures; personal and public transport.
-Two focus modules relating to the fields of Aeronautical Engineering and
+Year 11 Course:Year 12 Course:Students undertake the study and develop an engineering report for each of 4 modules:Students undertake the study and develop an engineering report for each of 4 modules:Three application modules (based on engineered products).Two application modules (based on engineered les: agineered ied from structures;

-Telecommunications Engineering

-Particular Course Requirements: Engineering Report
+Particular Course Requirements: Engineering Re port

-Students are required to produce a component of an engineering report in Engineering application module 3, Braking systems, and then a complete engineering report in Engineering focus module 4, Biomedical engineering.
+Year 11 Course Students are required to produce a component of an engineering report in Engineering application module 3, Braking systems, and then a complete engineering report in Engineering focus module 4, Biomedical engineering.
 HSC Course

-Students are required to produce one engineering report from either of the two engineering application modules, and one from either of the two engineering focus modules.
+HSC Course Students are required to produce one engineering report from either of the two engineering application modules, and one from either of the two engineering focus modules.
 One engineering report from the Year 11 course and one engineering report from the HSC course must be the result of collaborative work, reflecting the importance of teamwork for successful engineering projects.